kilipan/nasin-toki/README.md

 Examples:
 `soweli li suwi` - "The animal is cute."
-`mi kama li lukin li anpa` - "I cam, saw, and conquered."
+`mi kama li lukin li anpa` - "I came, saw, and conquered."
 `ona li pali mute li lape lili` - "They work a lot and sleep a bit."

 ### the particle `e`
 The particle `e` is the direct-object marker.